How to Use AI to Plan a Trip and Build a Usable Itinerary

 Step 5: Ask AI to format the itinerary for the Travel Mapper template

-AI is useful again here.
-Once you have the Travel Mapper template, ask AI to turn the rough itinerary into rows that match the Itinerary tab.
+You can also ask AI to format the selected itinerary as rows that match the Itinerary tab.

 Try a prompt like: